-Inverness Angling Club are now welcoming entries to its Centenary Spey casting Tournament.
-Anglers from across the globe are invited to compete for the prestigious casting title in the Highland capital in September.
+Anglers from across the globe will be travelling to compete for the prestigious casting title in the Highland capital this month.

 Celebrating the club’s 100th birthday, the competition forms part of Scotland’s Salmon